Kidswatter/Kidsybot/Installation-guide-for-Ubuntu-14.04-and-other-versions.md

 that means everything is good and running correctly!

-If you see an error, you might want to try installing dependencies by hand.
-You can do this by executing the command `pip3.5 install -r requirements.txt`.

-### 6.d: Start the bot (permanent with screen)
+### 3.d: Start the bot (permanent with screen)

 Close the test bot first by hitting `Ctrl+C` in the SSH window while the bot is running.
+You may need to press it a few times.

 Run this to make a `screen` console: